HOLY TRINITY CELTIC ORTHODOX CHURCH

 when we say that the righteous soul is the truly sacred altar, and that

-the closing utterance of the prayer, following the eagerness of the spirit
+of the prayer, following the eagerness of the spirit directed towards the

-region of holiness, magnanimously despising the chain of the flesh.
-For we
+magnanimously despising the chain of the flesh.
+For we know right well,

 ALL PRAYER IS TO CONFORM TO THE OUR FATHER FORMAT: